Welsh valley steel town waits for word from India

 By Silvia Antonioli and Krishna N Das

-PORT TALBOT/NEW DELHI In the shadow of Britain's largest steel works, the town of Port Talbot braces itself after Tata Steel's 1.0 billion pounds writedown.
+PORT TALBOT/NEW DELHI, June 6 In the shadow of Britain's largest steel works, the town of Port Talbot braces itself after Tata Steel's $1.6 billion writedown.

 The worry is that its Indian parent company is tiring of pouring gains from lucrative operations into European units struggling to turn profits.

-"It's just the kind of a business you don't want to be in, especially their UK assets, they are higher costs," said Willem Schramade, materials equity analyst for the 7 billion euros (5.8 billion pounds) Global Equity fund at Robeco.
+"It's just the kind of a business you don't want to be in, especially their UK assets, they are higher costs," said Willem Schramade, materials equity analyst for the 7 billion euros ($9.12 billion) Global Equity fund at Robeco.
 "The most obvious thing is to sell the UK assets, but to who?"

 Dutch Robeco has already sold its stake in Tata.
 In the Welsh valleys the financial calculations could be more brutal.